 OR, you can make these butterscotch No Bake Haystack Cookies.

-Earlier this summer, I made some Spider Cookies.
-And while they were a huge hit, I had some readers suggest that maybe I consider calling it candy.
-Since it’s really just melted chocolates, peanut butter and crunchy chow mein noodles.
+These were inspired by the Spider Cookies I made earlier this summer.
+And while those cookies were a huge hit, I had some readers suggest that maybe I consider calling it candy.

 I also prefer to eat these cold.
 I think any recipe with butterscotch tastes even better cold.
 Oatmeal Scotchies?
 LOVE them cold.
 But you decide.
 Make a quick batch of these and put some in the refrigerator.
 Have your own taste test!

 These make a lot, so be sure to share with family and friends.
 They also make a great bake sale treat.
 You can put a few of them in a treat bag with ribbon.
 Or in a mason jar and give as a teacher gift or hostess thank you gift.
 Or just store them in the fridge and eat one every hour for the next several days.
 Not that I do that or anything!

 The best part about these?
 No oven needed.

 Pin this now to save for laterPin this recipe to your favorite Board

 To make these crunchy sweet no-bake treats, you need:

 [Ingredients at a glance; scroll down for full recipe with amounts]